AnoukSmet/Casa-Pedra-Nobre/README.md

     USE_AWS = True
     ```
 1. From this screen, copy the value of DATABASE_URL
-1. After this go to your settings.py and comment out the default database configuration and add:
+1. After this go to your settings.py the casa_pedra_nobre directory and comment out the default database configuration and add:
     ```
     DATABASES = {
-        'default': dj_database_url.parse(os.environ.get('< Put your DATABASE_URL here >'))
+        'default': dj_database_url.parse('Put your DATABASE_URL here'))
     }
     ```
 1. Migrate again with the following command